The heir whose killings stunned Canada

 A social media campaign was launched, and soon the entire community was out looking for him.

-On 8 May, Mrs Bosma gave a heart-wrenching press conference where she pleaded for her husband's safe return.
+On 8 May, Mrs Bosma gave a heart-wrenching news conference in which she pleaded for her husband's safe return.

 "It was just a truck, a stupid truck," she said.
 "You do not need him but I do.
 Our daughter needs her daddy."